GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 # [Michael Hyatt (MuleSoft) - User delight driven design of APIs](http://au.apidays.io/slides/hyatt-user-delight-driven-apis.pdf)

-Live demo of RAML to create an API schema in AnyPoint (from MuleSoft).
+Live demo of [RAML (RESTful API Modelling Language)](http://raml.org) to create an API schema in AnyPoint (from MuleSoft).
 Mentioned APX (API experience design).
 Is that a thing now!?

 One interesting thing about RAML is that it includes the concept of traits (such as marking a collection as having an order).